digitalcredentials/docs/deployment-guide/DCCDeploymentGuide.md

 You might consider using this implementation of the status list, rather than our mongo implementation, if you have a relatively low number of credentials.
 If you are getting into the thousands of credentials then you could run into rate limiting problems with Github.

+This implementation might also be a good choice when first starting out, as relatively simple means to get a status system running, particularly for experimentation or evaluation.

+This could also be a good choice for a one-off credentialing project, like say where you wanted to issue certificates to a few hundred conference attendees, and didn't want to have to maintain anything beyoned that issuance.
+Because the status list is in github, you could just let it live there forever more.
+In this case you may, of course, not really care about being able to revoke the credentials, but if you did, the github implemenation of the status list could be a good choice.

 ###### Advantages

 * relatively easy to setup